 \section{Results and discussions}

 Initially, let us focus our attention on the pure Podolsky electrodynamics.
-Indeed, we determine the expression of the spectral radiance $\chi (\nu)$ exhibited in (\ref{spectralradiance}) with its plot displayed in Fig. \ref{p}.
-From it, we can see that $\chi (\nu)$ is sensitive to changes of $\theta$ i.e., $\theta$= 10, $\theta$= 30, $\theta$= 50, $\theta$= 70, $\theta$= 90.
-We make a comparison of these different values to the black body radiation with the Maxwell theory.
-We note that the latter has its respective spectral radiance smaller than the Podolsky one.
-It is important to note that to accomplish such an analysis, we need to consider the limit where $E^{2}\sqrt{E^{2} \theta^{2}-1} \gg \theta$.
-Next, we do the plot of Fig. \ref{alphas} which shows the correction to the so-called \textit{Stefan–Boltzmann} law represented by parameter $\tilde{\alpha}(\theta)$ considering the temperature in the early inflationary universe i.e., $\beta = 10^{-13}$ GeV.
-The upper graph in the left side exhibits a very slow variation of $\tilde{\alpha}(\theta)$ when $\theta$ varies.
-Moreover, if we consider small variations of $\theta$, there exists no contribution for such a correction which entails a constant behaviour (it is displayed in the lower graphic).
-On the other hand, if we consider instead the condition in which $E^{2}\sqrt{E^{2} \theta^{2}-1} \gg \theta$, we have a linear behaviour of such a graphic which is shown in the upper graph in the right side.
+Indeed, we determined the expression of the spectral radiance $\chi (\nu)$ exhibited in (\ref{spectralradiance}) with its plot displayed in Fig. \ref{p}.
+From it, we could see that $\chi (\nu)$ was sensitive to changes of $\theta$ i.e., $\theta$= 10, $\theta$= 30, $\theta$= 50, $\theta$= 70, $\theta$= 90.
+We made a comparison of these different values to the black body radiation with the Maxwell theory.
+We noted that the latter had its spectral radiance smaller than the Podolsky one.
+It is important to note that to accomplish such analysis, we needed to consider the limit where $E^{2}\sqrt{E^{2} \theta^{2}-1} \gg \theta$.
+Next, we did the plot of Fig. \ref{alphas} which showed the correction to the \textit{Stefan–Boltzmann} law represented by parameter $\tilde{\alpha}(\theta)$ considering the temperature in the early inflationary universe i.e., $\beta = 10^{-13}$ GeV.
+The upper graph in the left side exhibited a very slow variation of $\tilde{\alpha}(\theta)$ when $\theta$ varied.
+Moreover, we considered small variations of $\theta$, which entailed a constant behavior (it was displayed in the lower graphic).
+On the other hand, we considered instead of the condition in which $E^{2}\sqrt{E^{2} \theta^{2}-1} \gg \theta$ and, therefore, we obtained a linear behavior of such graphic which was shown in the upper graph in the right side.

-In Fig \ref{fs}, a similar analysis can be done.
+In Fig \ref{fs}, a similar analysis could be done.
 In this sense, we have exhibited three configurations to Helmholtz free energy $F(\beta,\theta)$, considering the primitive temperature in the early universe.
-The top left exhibits a very slow variation of $F(\beta,\theta)$ when $\theta$ changes.
-Besides, if we consider small variations of $\theta$, the graphic exhibits a constant behaviour shown in the bottom graphic.
-On the other hand, if we rather regard a situation where $E^{2}\sqrt{E^{2} \theta^{2}-1} \gg \theta$, we have a linear behaviour with a negative angular coefficient though which is displayed in the top right.
+The top left exhibited a very slow variation of $F(\beta,\theta)$ when $\theta$ changed.
+Besides, we considered small variations of $\theta$, and the graphic exhibited a constant behavior, as shown in the bottom graphic.
+On the other hand, we rather regarded a situation where $E^{2}\sqrt{E^{2} \theta^{2}-1} \gg \theta$.
+Thereby, we had a linear behavior with a negative angular coefficient, though which was displayed in the top right.